Nubicola/aucutter/README.md

 WS Burroughs, **The Job**

 This is a basic script to cut up and merge 3 audio files.
+The volume is normalized across all three.
+Now and then there are reversals of the audio segment, and now and a segment will be slowed down or sped up.

 Dependencies: pydub

 How to: this initial release only works from the command line.
 Edit the file to change what the input files should be and any of the parameters.